 “I had a blast,” Tisdale told The Clemson Insider.
 “Especially when I saw their new facility and the tour we got around it, and I enjoyed all the coaches.
 Also the spring game was great.”

-Tisdale (5-11, 180) was an honorable mention all-state performer by the Georgia Sports Writers Association as a sophomore last season after rushing for 1,029 yards on 130 carries (7.9 average) and 16 touchdowns.
+Tisdale (5-11, 180) was an honorable mention all-state performer by the Georgia Sports Writers Association as a sophomore last season, when he rushed for 1,029 yards on 130 carries (7.9 average) and 16 touchdowns.
 He added over 200 yards receiving to his total.

 Also a track star, the speedy Tisdale won the 100 meters in two events and placed in the top three two other times for the Lowndes High track and field team as a freshman.

-During the visit, Tisdale got to meet Clemson running backs coach Tony Elliott, who made it clear he is intrigued by what the young runner has to offer.
+During the visit, Tisdale got to meet Clemson running backs coach Tony Elliott, who made it known he is intrigued by what the young runner has to offer.

 “He was just telling me to keep doing what I’m doing,” Tisdale said.
 “He said I’m a very smooth running back and that he has his eyes on me.”